Facts about the moon

 The sun has a lesser effect than the moon.
 Even though the moon is smaller, the moon is closer.
-So this means that it’s pulling is stronger than the sun.
+So this means that it’s pulling stronger than the sun.

-When the sun, moon, and Earth are all in line, this causes larger ebbing and flowing of tides and pull on the oceans.
+When the sun, moon, and Earth are all in line, this causes larger ebbing and flowing of tides and pulls on the oceans.

-In the entire history of mankind, the moon had been visited by only 12 people.
-The first being Neil Armstrong who landed on the moon in 1969 during the Apollo-11 mission.
+In the entire history of mankind, the moon has been visited by only 12 people.
+The first was Neil Armstrong who landed on the moon in 1969 during the Apollo-11 mission.

 The moon is the only planetary body we visited.
-We brought rocks back and know the composition of the surface.
+We brought rocks back and learned the composition of the surface.

 It’s been littered with junk from previous missions.
 For example, it holds nearly 400,000 pounds of man-made junk.

 There’s just one moon that orbits Earth.
 But if you stepped foot on Jupiter, you would see 63!
 Imagine trying to land a mission on each of those.

 The gravity of the moon is 1/6 of Earth which is too weak to hold onto an atmosphere.
-That means that a lack of atmosphere means moon’s surface gets very hot (117°C) when facing the sun.
+That means that a lack of atmosphere means the moon’s surface gets very hot (117°C) when facing the sun.
 But it also gets cold (-153°C) when facing away from the sun.

 But the moon had tremendous effects in terms of altering Earth’s climate.
 For example, the early Earth spun so fast that a day lasted just 6 hours.
 Eventually, the moon helped in slowing Earth’s rotation from 6 to 24 hours.

 Next, the moon helps Earth steady.
 The gravitational pull on our products helps them from wobbling.
 In turn, this prevents wild and abrupt climate swings.

 Finally, the giant impact collision tilted Earth on its axis.
 Ultimately, this tilt is the primary cause of seasons on our planet.